The Future of Drug Prohibition

 Many Americans who support the noble idea of a drug-free society do not realize how costly it is to build and maintain a huge prison system.
 The network of surveillance, drug testing, arresting and processing suspects, all feed into our overburdened state and federal courts.
 From there, an arrested family member may be sent to prison, forced into a drug treatment program, put on probation, or told to pay a fine.
 If this policy had merit, it would have created a safer, healthier society instead of a criminal population of disenfranchised ex-cons seeking help from charitable organizations.

 If winning the war is more important than balancing budgets or abiding by the Constitution then why not pass nationwide, random, mandatory, drug testing, and force the taxpayer to foot the bill?
-We could send those who failed the impeccable drug test to private prisons where they can work menial jobs at low wages and receive free drug education.
+We could send those who failed a drug test to private prisons where they can work menial jobs at low wages and receive free drug education.
 What’s wrong with that?

 Before 1914, all drugs in